-Provides grants to ISDs to purchase one or more components or trainings from an eligible one-on-one tutoring program (Orton-Gillingham) for children with dyslexia.
+Provides grants to ISDs to purchase one or more components or trainings from an eligible teacher training program (Orton-Gillingham) for children with dyslexia.

 Sec.
 35e.
 Alliance of Boys and Girls Club

 Provides a grant to the Michigan Alliance of Boys and Girls Clubs to provide early literacy and academic support to at-need youth in Michigan.